 First Capital REIT has paid customary rating fees to DBRS and S&P in connection with the above-mentioned ratings.
-First Capital REIT has not made any payments to DBRS or S&P in respect of any other service provided to First Capital REIT by DBRS or S&P.
+Since 2019, First Capital REIT has not made any payments to Moody's with respect to customary rating fees.
+First Capital REIT has not made any payments to DBRS, S&P or Moody's in respect of any other service provided to First Capital REIT by DBRS, S&P or Moody's.